EUGENE’S OWN BATERIA

 12”

-The repinique or repique sets rhythms and adds fills and call-ins that keep the energy high.
+The repique or repinique (hep-eh-NEE-kee) sets rhythms and adds fills and call-ins that keep the energy high.
 We play repique with a waist or shoulder strap using thin flexible plastic sticks.

 What is samba-reggae?